Reviewed – May, 2026

 Defining Requirements

-• Essential: Features or functions that are essential for the company to be able to operate.
+- Essential: Features or functions that are mandatory for the company to operate, such as automated tax compliance.

-• Desirable: These functions would enhance the usefulness of the new system, if possible.
+- Desirable: Functions that would significantly enhance the usefulness of the new system.

 You and your team will then create a list, starting with essential functionality and ending with additional functionalities that are affordable and fit your timeline.
 By the time you’re done, you should have a list of features and functions you expect to have when the project is completed.